 Bible Reading: Mark 5:1-20

-Go home to your friends, and tell them what wonderful things the Lord has done for you.
+Go home to your friends, and tell them what wonderful things the Lord has done for you and how merciful he has been.
 Mark 5:19

-“I was playing in the park when a kid came over to play with me.
+“I was sitting in the airport waiting to board my plane when a guy sat down beside me.
 We started talking, and soon I asked him, ‘Are you sure that you will go to heaven when you die?’
-He said he wasn’t sure.
-We talked some more, and ten minutes later he prayed and trusted Jesus to be his Savior.
+He said he wasn’t sure, so I explained how he could become a Christian.
+Within ten minutes he bowed his head and trusted Christ as Savior and Lord.

-“And the next day a girl in my apartment building came over to watch a video.
+“And on the plane, a young woman sat beside me.
 When I told her I was a Christian, she said she had no idea what a Christian was.
-So I told her about Jesus, and she also became a Christian.
+So I shared the gospel with her and she too trusted Christ before we landed.

-As Jesus prepared to sail away, the guy Jesus had helped wanted to join the Lord’s disciples.
-But Jesus gave him an assignment that makes a smart first step in telling people about Jesus.
-The first part went like this: “Go home to your friends.”
-That seems like the Bible’s pattern for witnessing.
-Start where you live—your family, your friends, your neighbors.
-(See Acts 1:8.
-Jesus told his followers to start witnessing in Jerusalem, which was where they lived.)
+As Jesus and his disciples prepared to sail away, the guy Jesus had set free volunteered to join the disciples.
+But instead, Jesus gave him an assignment that makes a smart first step in telling people about Jesus: “Go home to your people” (verse 19, NASB).
+That seems like the scriptural pattern for all witnessing.
+The place to start is where you live-with your family, your friends, your neighbors.
+Acts 1:8 suggests the same thing-that witnessing starts at home and spreads from there.

-TALK: How do you expect God can use you to tell others about him?
+REFLECT: Where do you think God can use you to tell others about him?

-PRAY: Jesus, help us to share you with the people right around us.
+PRAY: Ask Jesus to help you share him with the people right around you.